woocommerce/woocommerce-blocks/docs/contributors/coding-guidelines.md

 }
 ```

-And these are the styles of your block:
+And these are the styles of the block:

 ```
 .wc-block-radio-control__input { // specificity 0, 1, 0